smiffy6969/razor-naff/README.md

 		pushed: function(event)
 		{
-			this.fire('clicked', 'optional-extra-details'); // fire event on host element, can also use naff.fire(this.host, 'clicked', 'optional') this.clickedTimes++;
+			naff.fire(this.host, 'clicked', 'optional-extra-details'); // fire event on host element, can also use naff.fire(this.host, 'clicked', 'optional') this.clickedTimes++;
 			console.log(clickedTimes);
 		}